-- 500 g (2 cups) gnocchi (1 x 15 oz packet of premade gnocchi)
+- 2 cups (500g) shelf stable gnocchi (1 x 15 oz packet of premade gnocchi)

-- 1 tbsp butter
+- 1 tablespoon butter

-- Heat the butter in a frying pan, add the cooked gnocchi and fry for a few minutes, turning often, until golden.
+- Add the gnocchi and fry for a few minutes, turning often, until golden.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.